micans/sylamer/README.md

   Stijn van Dongen, Cei Abreu-Goodger & Anton J. Enright; Nature Methods(2008),
   PMID: [18978784](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2635553/)

-  If you have questions or comments about this program please send a message to aje39 at cam dot ac dot uk and cei dot abreu at cinvestav dot mx (science) or stijn at sanger dot ac dot uk (code).
+  If you have questions or comments about this method/program please send a message to aje39 at cam dot ac dot uk and cei dot abreu at ed dot ac dot uk (science) or open an issue or discussion in this repository (code).

 # Installation
   You'll need to have GSL (Gnu Scientific Library) installed on your system,